How to Setup Vim for Software Development

 git clone https://github.com/fatih/vim-go.git ~/.vim/pack/plugins/start/vim-go

-Add these lines in ~/.vimrc
+Add these lines in ~/.vimrc:

 call plug#begin()